Photo by Olga Danylenko / Shutterstock

 LONG RANGE TRAVERSE | Newfoundland, Canada

 With towering granite cliffs, hidden lakes, sparkling blue water from coastal fjords, elk, moose and spruce groves, the Long Range Traverse is a hiker’s dream.
 This nearly 25-mile unmarked, rugged backcountry trail takes the adventurer on an unforgettable journey from the fjord of Western Brook Pond to Gros Morne Mountain in Newfoundland.
 While making the trek, visitors should stop by the Lobster Cove Head Lighthouse at Gros Morne National Park to view some whales, enjoy a picnic or catch a gorgeous sunset.
+(This trail is currently closed but check for re-opening as this is a can’t miss hike).

 Photo by Kelsey Thomas / Shutterstock